Pizza Hut: Branding

 A significant part of the Pizza Hut brand is the red roof emblem.
 It was introduced as a distinctive part of the store building design in 1969, and was later incorporated into the logo.
 Accounts differ as to its origin; some sources state that the buildings were designed in 1963 by the Chicago architect George Lindstrom, while others state that the buildings were designed by the Wichita architect and college friend of the Carney brothers, Richard D. Burke, for the fee of $100 per store built to this design.

-The Pizza Hut logo on roadside signage at this time featured "Pizza Pete", a stereotypical Italian chef mascot, but this character was later replaced by a graphical red roof emblem.
+The company's initial mascot was "Pizza Pete", a stereotypical Italian chef mascot.
+The Pizza Hut logo on roadside signage at this time featured the character, but this was later replaced by a graphical red roof emblem.
 Some people consider that the red roof emblem resembles a wide-brimmed red hat, especially in German-speaking countries, where the word Hut means hat.